cybercongress/go-cyber/docs/cyberd.md

 ## cyber•Rank

-Ranking using consensus computer is hard because consensus computers bring serious resource bounds. e.g. [Nebulas](dura://QmefxTSFG1W95yg3PLfKV2mshh6TtyRxwv5yPiyZCGyPmG.ipfs) fail to deliver something useful onchain.
-First we must ask ourselves why do we need to compute and store the rank on chain, and not go [Colony]() or [Truebit]() way?
+Ranking using consensus computer is hard because consensus computers bring serious resource bounds. e.g. [Nebulas](dura://QmWTZjDZNbBqcJ5b6VhWGXBQ5EQavKKDteHsdoYqB5CBjh.ipfs) still fail to deliver something useful onchain.
+First we must ask ourselves why do we need to compute and store the rank on chain, and not go [Colony](dura://QmZo7eY5UdJYotf3Z9GNVBGLjkCnE1j2fMdW2PgGCmvGPj.ipfs) or [Truebit](dura://QmPmQ1xw9QkwnP1DcZ7fT1MuEc1e6Gqyjo6oGSw9xbcG89.ipfs) way?

 If rank computed inside consensus computer you have easy content distribution of the rank as well as easy way to build provable applications on top of the rank.
 Hence we decide to follow more cosmic architecture.
 In the next section we describe proof of relevance mechanism which allow network to scale with help of domain specific relevance machines that works in parallel.